In November 2016, 74% of Boston voters approved the Community Preservation Act. Starting in 2018, about $20 million will be available every year for:

 - a park renovation plan.

-We’ll make the budget public once it’s approved.
 The City must spend at least 10 percent in each of the three program areas.

 DEVELOPING an annual Community Preservation Plan with several possible features, including: